isomerpages/moe-meridiansec/_student-information/Student Assessment.md

 <p>Dear parents and students,</p>
 <p>We have made some adjustments to the schedule for Weighted Assessment
 2 as 5 May 2025 (Monday) has been declared a Polling Day Off-In-Lieu for schools.
-As a result, WA2 that falls on 5 May have been re-scheduled to another day on the same week (Week 7), or to the following week (Week 8).</p>
+As a result, WA2 that fall on 5 May have been re-scheduled to another day on the same week (Week 7), or to the following week (Week 8).</p>
 <p>Please refer to the updated WA2 schedules.
 The changes are indicated in
 red.</p>